hgwashington/Polygon-Battleground/README.md

  * In-game the user controls the green diamond with the direction pad buttons.

- * If the player makes captures (makes contact with) the pink diamond then the player wins, otherwise contact with any other      shape will result is a loss
+ * If the player captures (makes contact with) the pink diamond then the player wins, otherwise contact with any other      shape will result is a loss